MokoVersity/mokoid-camp3-game/README.md

 - Connect Open API: AJAX and RESTful
 - Not use AJAX method: if so, either jQuery way or Backbone way is good
 - Not use RESTful API: refactor URL query string to REST spec

+# Stage 5

+Goging mobile

+- Use PhoneGap: build.phonegap.com or Eclipse+PhoneGap
+- Use viewport

+# Stage 6

+Using PhoneGap APIs

+- Camera web app